smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 Alternative
 -----------

-In this section, we will describe our alternative approach that we ended up dismissing as unworkable.
+In this section, we will describe an alternative approach that we ended up dismissing as unworkable.

 Instead of `on_timeout`, we considered the following method to be added to the `ProvideCredentials` trait:
 ```rust